Daniel Webster (Florida politician): Tenure

 Webster's main platform in the 2010 election was a call for smaller, streamlined government, spending cuts, budget roll backs, and tax cuts.
 He also said he would increase the protection of personal rights and encourage financial responsibility in the federal government.
 Webster predicted that if Republicans took back Congress, "we would have the opportunity for turning this country around."
 In the January 2015 vote for Speaker of the House, Webster received the second-most Republican votes.

 On September 28, 2015, Webster announced that he was running again for Speaker of the House to replace John Boehner.
 He received 43 votes in the House GOP Conference.
 Still, most members of the Freedom Caucus who voted for him in conference honored their pledge to support Ryan on the House floor, and Webster received nine votes in the final tally.

 Despite not being a candidate in the 2017 speakership election, Webster received one vote from Thomas Massie of Kentucky.

+In April 2026, Webster announced his retirement from Congress following the 2026 United States elections, explaining that "the time has come to pass the torch to the next conservative leader".